Industry Expectations and Skill Demands in Quantum Software Testing: Background

 \subsection{Quantum Software Testing}

-Quantum Computing introduces new forms of complexity into software development, requiring fundamental rethinking of how testing is defined and performed \cite{rieffel2000introduction}.
-Quantum programs differ from classical software because they operate on qubits rather than bits, leveraging superposition and entanglement to represent and process information \cite{miranskyy2021testing, de2024quantum, rieffel2000introduction}.
-These properties make the behavior of quantum systems inherently probabilistic, meaning that the same program can produce multiple valid outputs depending on measurement outcomes \cite{rieffel2000introduction}.
-As a result, traditional notions of correctness, determinism, and reproducibility no longer hold, creating unique challenges for verification and validation \cite{garcia2023quantum, ali2023quantum}.
-The inability to directly observe quantum states without altering them makes debugging complex and creates the need for new analytical techniques and tools \cite{paltenghi2024survey}.
+Quantum computing introduces testing challenges that differ from classical settings because program behavior is probabilistic and internal states are only indirectly observable, which weakens traditional assumptions about correctness, determinism, and reproducibility \cite{rieffel2000introduction, miranskyy2021testing, de2024quantum, garcia2023quantum, ali2023quantum}.
+As a result, debugging and verification often require new analytical techniques and tool support tailored to quantum execution and measurement \cite{paltenghi2024survey, rieffel2000introduction}.

-The literature on quantum software testing has grown rapidly, outlining methods that adapt or extend classical testing principles to quantum contexts \cite{paltenghi2024survey, Barletta2024}.
-Researchers have proposed testing strategies that include input generation, oracle design, assertion-based verification, metamorphic testing, and mutation analysis \cite{ali2024quantum, garcia2023quantum, paltenghi2024survey}.
-Surveys and systematic mappings have classified these approaches according to the testing subproblems they address, including correctness validation, performance optimization, and hardware-specific analysis \cite{paltenghi2024survey, leite2025testing}.
-Many of these studies emphasize that quantum testing cannot rely solely on deterministic validation, requiring probabilistic models, statistical reasoning, and hybrid quantum–classical test execution environments.
-Despite significant conceptual progress, there remains limited empirical evidence about how these methods are implemented in practice and how they align with industrial workflows \cite{ali2023quantum, ali2024quantum, garcia2023quantum, paltenghi2024survey, leite2025testing, zappin2025challenges}.
+The literature on quantum software testing has expanded rapidly, proposing methods that adapt classical testing principles to probabilistic quantum behavior, including oracle- and assertion-based verification, metamorphic relations, and mutation analysis \cite{paltenghi2024survey, Barletta2024, ali2024quantum, garcia2023quantum}.
+Surveys and mappings organize these techniques by the subproblems they target (e.g., correctness, performance, and hardware-related analysis) and commonly highlight the need for statistical reasoning and hybrid quantum--classical execution \cite{paltenghi2024survey, leite2025testing}.
+Despite this conceptual progress, empirical evidence remains limited on how such methods are implemented in practice and aligned with industrial workflows \cite{ali2023quantum, ali2024quantum, garcia2023quantum, paltenghi2024survey, leite2025testing, zappin2025challenges}.